Coral Restoration Foundation Bonaire began its work in 2012.

 The foundation’s goal is to re-populate staghorn and elkhorn corals.

 The goal of the foundation is to restore degraded portion of the reef, in particular the shallow water population of staghorn and elkhorn corals around Bonaire and the adjacent island Klein Bonaire.

-The main production coral nursery is situated on Klein Bonaire, where the coral is disturbed as little as possible and additional nurseries are located in front of Buddy Dive Resort, Harbor Village, Eden Beach Resort, and at Something Special (Gooodive Bonaire) and are used for training and demonstrations.
+The main production coral nursery is situated on Klein Bonaire, where the coral is disturbed as little as possible and additional nurseries are located at Oil Slick Leap, in front of Buddy Dive Resort, Harbor Village, Eden Beach Resort, Calabas Reef (Tropical Divers), and at Something Special (Gooodive Bonaire) and are used for training and demonstrations.
 The total nursery coral capacity is about 7000 corals.